psolimine/psolimine/content/publications/ocnm/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the 61st IEEE Conference on Decision and Control (CDC)*. pp. 5894-5901
+publication: In *Proceedings of the 61st IEEE Conference on Decision and Control (CDC)*. pp. 5894-5901.
+IEEE
 publication_short: ''

 abstract: